PSESS2020/Vimsu_prototype/README.md

 If you need to update NPM, use `$ npm install npm@latest -g` to update it to the latest version.
 For more information, please visit the [official NPM website](https://www.npmjs.com/get-npm).

 ### MongoDB
-You need a mongoDB account and an Atlas cluster to store account and conference data before hosting VIMSU.
-You can create a mongoDB account on the [official mongoDB registration site](https://account.mongodb.com/account/register/).
-Please follow the tutorial on how to create and setup an Atlas cluster on the [official mongoDB website for creating new cluster](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/).
+In order to host a conference using VIMSU, some data, such as accounts, lecture times etc., needs to saved in a MongoDB database.
+Therefore, you need a MongoDB account and an Atlas cluster to store account and conference data before hosting VIMSU.
+You can create a MongoDB account on the [official ongoDB registration site](https://account.mongodb.com/account/register/).
+Please follow the tutorial on how to create and setup an Atlas cluster on the [official MongoDB website for creating a new cluster](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/).

 ### Azure Blob Storage
-You need an Azure Storage account to store uploaded video files before hosting VIMSU.
+VIMSU does not offer live stream for talks and lectures.
+Instead, they are pre-recorded and uploaded before the conference is set to start.
+Due to this, you need an Azure Storage account to store uploaded video files before hosting VIMSU.
 Please follow the tutorial on how to create a storage account on the [official Microsoft website](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

 ## Installation
-Use the following command to create a local copy of this software on your computer.
+Use the following command to create a local copy of VIMSU on your computer.

     $ git clone https://github.com/PSESS2020/Vimsu_prototype.git

+This will create a copy of this repository in whatever folder you're executing the command in.
+Alternatively, you can download the code as a .zip by clicking the 'Code'-button above the repository.
+Now you just need to extract the .zip-file into a location of your liking.

 ## Usage
-Before you can host VIMSU, you will need to set up the databases.
+Before you can host VIMSU, you will need to properly set up the database and the cloud storage.

 ### Database configuration

-You will need to store the connection string of the databases in a file called `.env`.
+You will need to store connection strings for both the database and the cloud storage in a file called `.env`.

 - Azure Blob Storage